Skip to main content

 What happens?

-It depends on your file orchestration setup, but the answer is often not good.
-People edit independently, save over each other, and someone discovers hours later those two days of forecasting work just vanished.
+It depends on how files are coordinated, and the answer is often not good.
+People edit independently, save over each other, and someone discovers hours later that two days of forecasting work just vanished.

 What you want is real coordination across desktop Office apps and the web at the same time, on the same shared file, with the locking handled cleanly enough that nobody loses their work.